 Is there a scarcity of data, or we do have data, but don’t know which of them will be relevant?

-To answer these questions, we need to breakdown the stages of design thinking, starting with empathy.
-To empathise is to share and understand the feelings of someone else.
+To answer these questions, we need to break down the stages of design thinking, starting with empathy.
+To empathize is to share and understand the feelings of someone else.
 Empathy requires a deep understanding of the users’ pain points by engaging them and discussing their challenges.
 The next activity is to define the problem, which involves a proper breakdown and analysis of the problem to be solved.
 After this, gather as many ideas as possible with the aim of 2 -3 ideal solutions.
-Afterwards, these solutions will be developed into prototypes that can be interacted with, then we can move to the final stage, testing.
+Afterward, these solutions will be developed into prototypes that can be interacted with, then we can move to the final stage, testing.
 To test the proposed solution, we have one-on-one interviews and review sessions with users within the target audience.
 Users should be observed while they interact with the prototype and the interviewer/facilitator should take notes on challenges experienced by the user and areas for improvement.
 Based on the user feedback, the team goes back to the drawing board and applies the 5 stages all over again until a solution that solves the users’ needs is achieved.

 Why is empathy important in design thinking?

-- To know what our target group really wants – Don’t assume (For example, If you don’t wear high heels as a man, you can’t solve the problem why women carry extra slippers everywhere)
+- To know what our target group really wants – Don’t assume (For example, If you don’t wear high heels as a man, you can’t solve the problem of why women carry extra slippers everywhere)

 - The problems are rarely ours, we need to intentionally put ourselves in the users’ shoe

-- To remove “filters” from our head (E.g. If I ask you what you feel about cereals, some will say it’s a valuable breakfast, and some others will say it has too much sugar.
+- To remove “filters” from our heads (E.g. If I ask you what you feel about cereals, some will say it’s a valuable breakfast, and some others will say it has too much sugar.
 The same question about energy drinks, some people will say it’s bad for your health while others will say it is actually good energy if you have a long day)

 At this stage, we define or redefine the problem from the data we got from the market.
-We present all the information collected on a whiteboard and figure out what our target group really wants, what’s their pain.
+We present all the information collected on a whiteboard and figure out what our target group really wants, and what’s their pain.

-Some years ago, a company called Parker, manufacturer of Ball pens, had a challenge.
+Some years ago, a company called Parker, a manufacturer of Ball pens, had a challenge.
 Their sales were decreasing, so they hired a consulting company.
 During the research they discovered that (i) the product cannot be bought in local supermarkets, (ii) when the ink runs out people don’t throw out the pen and buy a new one, and (iii) people feel different using the pen compared to other regular pens.
-The consultant then gave them feedback and concluded that they are not manufacturing ball pens… they are manufacturing gifts because their target group perceives the product as a perfect gift.
+The consultant then gave them feedback and concluded that they are not manufacturing ball pens… they are manufacturing gifts because their target group perceived the product as a perfect gift.
 After that, they re-invented the whole packaging and repurposed their marketing to present their product as a very good gift, and they positioned themselves in places like gift shops.
 After which the sales go up.

 Once we have defined the problem we are trying to solve for our target group, we search for a broad solution for it.
 It is often said that, for one problem, you need to have about 50 ideas to find that 1,2, or 3 ideas that can be transported to the prototypes.